Handmade Quilts

 Moonglow Amish Quilt

 improved the Medallion patterns became increasingly difficult.
-By the mid-1700’s simple Medallion quilt patterns had come a long way, becoming the preferred and most popular quilt pattern of the day.
+By the mid-1700’s simple Medallion quilt patterns had come a long way, becoming a preferred and popular quilt pattern of the day.
 Today it remains a favored quilt pattern.
 A Medallion pattern can be created via an applique technique and via paper piecing, but the truly prized Medallion quilts are those that are pieced: fabric connected to fabric so that all pieces are within the same plane.
 A good example of a pieced Medallion quilt is everyone’s favorite, the Jinny Beyer Moonglow quilt.

 Applique Quilt Patterns